developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless WAN Configuration - Data Limit State Custom Limit

-This Managed Configuration allows an Administrator using an EMM to configure a custom limit that should be imposed on the amount of WWAN data used, such as to cap telecom expenses, and should be specified if and only if the value ***Enable and set custom limit*** is chosen for the Managed Configuration *Wireless WAN Configuration - Data Limit State*.
+This Managed Configuration allows an Administrator using an EMM to configure a custom limit that should be imposed on the amount of WWAN data used, such as to cap telecom expenses, and should be specified only if the value ***Enable and set custom limit*** is chosen for the Managed Configuration *Wireless WAN Configuration - Data Limit State*.

 The custom limit should be an integer value specifying the maximum amount of WWAN data that can be used, in megabytes (MB).